 Bernstein Lab Clinical Research Dr. Irwin D. Bernstein's research interests include normal and leukemic hematopoietic stem cells, antibody targeted therapies for lymphoma and leukemia, and the biology of acute myeloid leukemia.

 Beronja Lab Human Biology Regulation of epithelial growth in development and cancer.
 Tissue growth is a fundamental biological process that generates functional organs in development, and maintains them in the adulthood through continuous cycles of renewal and repair.

-Bielas Lab Public Health Sciences The Bielas Lab studies the fundamental and clinical implications of nuclear and mitochondrial DNA mutations in the development of cancer and age-related disease.
+Bielas Lab Public Health Sciences, Human Biology The Bielas Lab studies the fundamental and clinical implications of nuclear and mitochondrial DNA mutations in the development of cancer and age-related disease.
 Translational research projects explore the potential utility of these mutations as novel DNA biomarkers for improved disease detection, treatment outcome, survival and quality of life.

 Biggins Lab Basic Sciences The Biggins Lab uses budding yeast to study chromosome segregation, the process by which chromosomes are distributed to new cells during cell division.
 Cells with an abnormal number of chromosomes are a hallmark of cancer and many birth defects.

 Biobehavioral Sciences Clinical Research The Biobehavioral Sciences program investigates mechanisms and methods for integrating behavioral and biological components of care for cancer survivors during and following active treatment.

 Bloom Lab Basic Sciences The Bloom lab uses a combination of experimental and computational approaches to study the molecular evolution of proteins and viruses.
 A major goal is to understand the underlying biophysical and immunological constraints that shape influenza evolution.